 As a temporary governor, Carranza used the support of Miguel Cardenas, his contacts, and his family in Coahuila and all his experience to build his way of doing politics and showed that, without being a revolutionary, some political and social reforms could be made.
 After Cárdenas announced that he was not going to be reelected, the newspapers in Saltillo reported that the important people of Coahuila supported Carranza, who had finished his two months of provisional government a few weeks earlier.
 Even Francisco Madero said:

 In the short time that Carranza was governor of the state, he proved to be an upright man and a true Coahuilan, a true guardian of the independence and dignity of his state.

 Madero and Carranza were never good friends or partners, but they worked together to face the local elections, in which Venustiano would run for governor.
 Unfortunately, though no one would have thought so, that alliance weakened them.
 Porfirio Díaz had no problem imposing his candidate, Jesús de Valle, as he had done in so many other elections in the country.
-When Carranza lost, the Anti-Reelectionist political party, founded by Francisco I. Madero, inherited the organization and strength of the political party.
-They had lost their leader, General Bernardo Reyes, because Porfirio Díaz had sent him to France to do military studies.
+When Carranza lost, the Anti-Reelectionist political party was founded by Francisco I. Madero inherited the organization and strength of the political party.
+They had lost their leader, General Bernardo Reyes because Porfirio Díaz had sent him to France to do military studies.